cajoshi/Data-Structure-Assignments/README.md

 # Data-Structures
-My Implementation of the common datastructures used.
+My Implementation of the common Data Structures used.